Adriwin06/Better-of-Fabric-3/README.md

 This modpack focuses on performance and stability over mod count, so if a mod isn't there, it's probably because of that.
 But feel free to suggest mods in the comments.

 #### Distant Horizon
-It slows down chunk generation.
+It can **destroy** your TPS since there are a lot of worldgen mods.
 The pack already runs well with **32 chunks of render distance**, so this one's optional.

 #### Effective
 Great mod, I wanted to include it, but the combination with other mods causes crashes.
 It's not the mod's fault, just the combination with other mods.
 It was replaced with Particular here.